REVIEWS

 This page features detailed, insightful critiques of all our theatre productions.
 The Talisman Theatre reputation extends throughout Leamington Spa, Kenilworth, Stratford-upon-Avon, Coventry, and beyond.

 Whether you’re a local theatre-goer, a visiting enthusiast, or part of the regional drama community, check out these honest, engaging reviews of local theatre from Coventry and Warwickshire.
-This page is updated regularly with reviews from all our the latest amateur and community performances the Talisman Theatre.
+This page is updated regularly with reviews from all our the latest amateur and community performances from the Talisman Theatre.

 Looking for the latest theatre reviews in Warwickshire?
 Or trying to decide which Coventry and Warwickshire amateur production to see next?
 Scroll down for recent reviews from local newspapers and theatre goers.